Puppy Love Doggie Daycare

 - Departure: At the end of your dog’s stay, they are either welcome to stay the day in daycare and get picked up in the afternoon or late evening, which will use an additional day of daycare credit; or they may leave prior to the early checkout time without using an additional day of daycare credit.
 The early checkout time during weekdays is 8:00 am, or on weekends at 10:00 am

 Discount packages are good for up to one year from their first use.
 This makes them a flexible option, as they can be used whenever you need them.
+You can also buy them in bulk, as their expiration dates do not take effect until they are used for the first time.
+This means you can use them well into the future.

 - All dog play areas are restricted to staff access only for safety purposes.